clay-arras/lamppp/docs/NOTES.md

 - also a decision: do I want to switch matrix providers or not

 - also: do I want the variable to store a TENSOR or store a SINGLE VARIABLE

+// organize the code base, put tests in a designated test folder, clean up the tests and benchmarks
+// next: Have 1 main branch, then a bunch of tests in the testing folder; have two versions of files, once it's been decided, then incorporate it into the main branch.

+- also add pragma once to all files

+a) make the variable support Tensors, NOT single variables.

+-fopenmp, and #pragma omp